 What is ginseng coffee?
-It is an alternative to the usual espresso that is gaining popularity among men today.
-You see it ordered in cafés, restaurants, diners, and bars.
+This alternative coffee-based drink is sure gaining a lot of popularity among men today.
+Chances are, you've seen it being ordered in cafés, restaurants, and even some bars.

-You can even make some at home so you can enjoy your own special blend.
+Good news: you can even make ginseng coffee yourself to enjoy a cup of this special blend at home.
 The color of this coffee looks more like a cappuccino; it’s sweet but with a less intense flavor.

 Nutritional Properties of Ginseng Coffee